Wrongful Death Lawyer Discusses Waivers of Liability in Wrongful Death Claims

 In some cases, a waiver of liability may prevent you from filing a personal injury lawsuit or wrongful death lawsuit.
 Attorneys draft these documents; therefore, many of the releases cover every conceivable event that could cause harm to someone.
 However, a waiver of liability or a release is not enforceable if one or more of the following is present:

 - Misrepresentation or Fraud – If the owner of the company or the organizer of the event intentionally deceived you by making false statements to obtain your signature on a release or waiver, that document may not be valid.
-You must understand and agree to what you are signing — fraud and misrepresentation prevents you from freely and knowingly signing the waiver.
+You must understand and agree to what you are signing — fraud and misrepresentation prevent you from freely and knowingly signing the waiver.

 - Requirements for Form – For a waiver or release to be valid, it must have certain elements.
 For example, the language must be easy to understand, clear, and concise.
 If the waiver is intentionally written to confuse the reader, it may not be valid.
-The waiver must also contain specific information about the activity, the parties being released, and the rights you are giving up by signing the wavier.
+The waiver must also contain specific information about the activity, the parties being released, and the rights you are giving up by signing the waiver.
 An overly broad release may violate California contract laws.

 - Product Liability – When you sign a waiver of liability, you are not giving up your right to sue a manufacturer or other responsible party if a product is defective and that defect causes an injury.